PostHog/posthog.com/contents/blog/posthog-vs-hotjar.md

 As such, PostHog integrates numerous powerful features that aren’t available in tools like Hotjar, such as feature flags with JSON payloads, which enable you to trigger in-app messages, or other notifications.

-We built PostHog to support technically-savvy product managers and engineers — especially [engineers with a product focus in their role](/blog/what-is-a-product-engineer).
-Although anyone can use PostHog ([just ask our marketing team](blog/posthog-marketing)), our goal is to help engineers be better at product by giving them the insights and tools they need to ship impactful features at speed.
+We built PostHog to support technically-savvy product managers and engineers – especially [engineers with a product focus in their role](/blog/what-is-a-product-engineer).
+Anyone can use PostHog ([just ask our marketing team](blog/posthog-marketing)), but our primary goal is to give engineers the tools they need to ship impactful features at speed.

 ### 3. PostHog is open source